biati-digital/glightbox/README.md

 - **Touch Navigation** - mobile touch events
 - **Zoomable images** - zoom and drag images on mobile and desktop
 - **API** - control the lightbox with the provided methods
-- **Customizable** - create your skin or modify the animations with some minor css changes
+- **Themeable** - create your skin or modify the animations with some minor css changes

 ## Live Demo
 You can check the live demo [right here](https://biati-digital.github.io/glightbox/)